Otaku-99/Sentimental_Analysis/README.md

 ## OVERVIEW

-setnimental analysis involves finding access token keys from twitter developer website and analysis of the duplicate tweets for particular word and analyse its polarity and subjectivity.
+sentimental analysis involves finding access token keys from twitter developer website and analysis of the duplicate tweets for particular word and analyse its polarity and subjectivity.

 ## Tweepy Keys
 https://towardsdatascience.com/tweepy-for-beginners-24baf21f2c25